 Other companies are completely replacing their stationary hardware ADC appliances at the network edge with NGINX Plus, providing the same level of application delivery at the edge of the network.

-This guide assumes you are familiar with F5 BIG‑ LTM concepts and CLI configuration commands.
+This guide assumes you are familiar with F5 BIG‑IP LTM concepts and CLI configuration commands.

 Familiarity with basic NGINX and NGINX Plus concepts and directives is also helpful; links to documentation are provided, but the guide does not explain NGINX Plus functioning in depth.